Common Indoor Air Pollutants and How to Combat Them

 Air Purifiers: Invest in a whole house air purifier to remove particulate matter and other pollutants from the air.

-No Smoking: Enforce a strict no-smoking policy inside the home to prevent tobacco smoke, a major indoor pollutant, from compromising the air quality.
+No Smoking: Enforce a strict no-smoking policy inside the home to prevent tobacco smoke, a major indoor pollutant, from affecting poor indoor air quality.

 4. Reduce Chemical Pollutants